 You can never have enough tackle storage so the designated areas built into the center console seat base are a nice added touch and the Binary wall system with enclosed storage hatches gives the boat a lot of function.

 Besides the digital throttle and shift, the boat is also loaded with other amenities to make life on board easier, including the ability to bump the rpms when trolling to dial in your speed.
 Auto pilot and a MotorGuide trolling motor that is controlled from the helm through a remote is another added touch that helps put this model over the top.
-Also worth noting is the radar arch style tower over the console with color-matched canvas that completes the look.
+Also worth noting is the heavy-duty T-Top with color-matched canvas for 360-degree unobstructed fishability around the console.

 Speaking of the helm, the large Lowrance HDS-12 color fish finder is centrally located on the dash console with everything else you need at your fingertips, including a RAM Mounts X-Grip media holder.